We approached a barb wire fence, this was it, this was perimeter of the Chernobyl exclusion zone!

 After enjoying a brief moment of having our feet firmly on the ground we packed up and started to head off again.
 We trekked on into the safety of the woods.

-Our next stop was some type of structure I couldn't really describe what it was but it housed some type of electronics.
+Our next stop was the station of oblique ionospheric sounding "Krug" it housed some type of electronics.
 With our energy replenished and our bellies full it was now time to start the journey home.

 Changing clothes and enjoying the new found freshness of a decent wash the time had come to make contact with our transportation.
 What a relief! talks of cold beer among the group and what dishes people would order once we made it back to civilization were had, this made me all the more motivated to push onwards.